 Similarly, we view Artificial Intelligence not as a replacement for insight, but as a powerful instrument for discovery.
 We invite papers where AI is used as a partner in problem-solving—specifically where the "prompt engineering" itself demonstrates originality.

-We are not interested in brute-force chatbots; rather, we seek submissions that document the human orchestration of the solution.
+We seek submissions that document the human orchestration of the solution.
 Show us the novel questions you asked and how your creativity guided the machine.
 In this context, your methodology is as valuable as the result.

 We are currently accepting submissions for our inaugural issue.
 Join a global community of thinkers.